Cerberus-ik/rr-live/README.md

 That was until our database broke down 2 days before the deadline and our new database had corrupted data in it.
 But we managed to fix those problems rather quickly with our new ``v2 Programs``.
 No matter how well we do in the Api challenge we plan on continuing our support for this project.
-We think we have something on our hands that could be successful in the future as a standalone website.
+We think we have something in our hands that could be successful in the future as a standalone website.

 ### What we expected from our results
 In the first days we expected a strong tendency to pick already known runes.
 - Electrocute aka Thunder Lord is a big player favorite so it will probably rise in popularity and fall off after players discover the new runes.
-- To be honest the arcane comet was probably a bit over buffed in 7.23 but after the recent nerves we expect a fall off in its pick rate for later games.
+- To be honest the arcane comet was probably a bit over buffed in 7.23 but after the recent nerfs we expect a fall off in its pick rate for later games.
 - We think that more complicated runes like the unsealed spell book will see a rise in the next weeks.
 With time players understand what makes a rune strong and figure out new ways to play it.
 This is especially true for utility runes.

 ### What we learned from the results
 - ``Press the Attack`` is by far the most picked rune with pick rates over 50%!
 That is incredible.
-  Even tho the nerves in ``7.24`` helped bringing more variety to the bot lane.
+  Even tho the nerfs in ``7.24`` helped bringing more variety to the bot lane.
 - Yep Electrocute is pretty popular in the mid lane
 - Top lane has the most variety in runes with no clear winner after the first few weeks.
 - What needs some improvements: